leozangulo/aimastermind/security.md

 IBM ensures real\-time monitoring of activities, both internally and externally, through the use of firewalls, servers, and application APIs.
 This comprehensive monitoring solution enables the security team to swiftly address potential security breaches or incidents.

+For detecting security breaches in watsonx on IBM Cloud uses IBM Activity Tracker, LogDNA and IAM to detect all the changes that are done in the service.

+Additionally, regarding breaches, IBM will maintain and follow documented incident response policies consistent with National Institute of Standards and Technology, United States Department of Commerce (NIST) guidelines or equivalent industry standards for computer security incident handling and will comply with the data breach notification terms of the applicable written contract between IBM and Client.
+IBM will investigate Security Incidents of which IBM becomes aware, and, within the scope of the IBM Services, IBM will define and execute an appropriate response plan.
+Client may notify IBM of a suspected vulnerability or incident by submitting a request through the incident reporting process specific to the IBM Service (as referenced in an IBM Services Document) or, in the absence of such process, by submitting a technical support request.
+IBM will notify Client without undue delay upon confirmation of a Security Incident that is known or reasonably suspected by IBM to affect Client.
+IBM will provide Client with reasonably requested information about such Security Incident and the status of any IBM remediation and restoration activities.

+## IBM Security Vulnerability Management
+### Comprehensively addressing security vulnerabilities in IBM products and websites.
+IBM PSIRT is the centralized process through which IBM customers, security researchers, industry groups, government organizations, or vendors report potential IBM security vulnerabilities.
+IBM is committed to responding to new threats and risks.
+IBM’s Secure Engineering practices were designed so that IBM can act in a timely fashion to a reported security vulnerability affecting an IBM product or solution.
+To help protect our customers, IBM does not publicly disclose or confirm security vulnerabilities until IBM has conducted an analysis of the product and issued fixes and/or mitigations.

+A global team manages the receipt, investigation and internal coordination of security vulnerability information related to all IBM products and websites.
+This team then coordinates with each individual IBM product and solution team across the world to investigate, and if needed, identify the appropriate response plan.
+Maintaining communication between all involved parties, both internal and external, is a key component of IBM’s vulnerability response process.

+The IBM PSIRT process is based on the FIRST framework and follows its four steps: Discovery, Triage, Remediation, Disclosure.

 ## Compliance

 Watsonx instantiation on IBM Cloud involves two services: Watson Studio and Watson Machine Learning.
 In the landscape of AI use cases, customers utilize various data types.
 Within the cloud paradigm, data often spans international borders when services are available in different countries.
 Considering the compliance laws, here are a few categories of data that can be used with watsonx services on IBM Cloud without violating any compliance rules.

 ## Personal data types

 The following personal data types are or can be processed as content:

 * **Basic personal  information** about the identity of an individual, such as name, address, phone number, email